 At Kemsing we receive Pupil Premium for each pupil that is eligible for free school meals or a LAC or PLAC.
-In the year 2019-2020 the allocation is £1,320 per pupil or £2,300 for LAC/PLAC.
-At Kemsing we have a very small number of pupils in receipt of Pupil Premium.
+In the year 2021-2022 the allocation is £1,345 per pupil or £2,345 for LAC/PLAC.

 We aim to ensure that teaching and learning opportunities meet the needs of all our pupils.
 We ensure the appropriate provision is made for pupils who belong to vulnerable groups.
 This includes ensuring that the needs of socially disadvantaged pupils are adequately assessed and addressed.
 We recognise that not all pupils who receive free school meals will be socially disadvantaged.
 In allocating Pupil Premium funding, our objective will be to ensure the most effective allocation of all resources available to ensure the best outcomes.

 The Pupil Premium funding will be aimed at accelerating progress and moving children to at least age related expectations in English and Maths.